jaystack/molinio-posts/_posts/2017-04-21-creating-todo-application-from-molinio-templates.md

 )(Link);

 ```
-Finnaly setup these as it is below in the “Application.tsx” file:
+Finnaly setup these as it is below in the `Application.tsx` file:
 ```javascript
 require('./Application.scss')
 import * as React from 'react';